Flourless Peanut Butter Chocolate Cookies

 These flourless peanut butter chocolate cookies are so rich and indulgent tasting, you won’t miss the flour and butter.
 Made with only 7 simple ingredients, you’ll find any excuse to make them!

-This recipe may not be considered health food, but I absolutely will put these indulgent-tasting chocolate peanut butter cookies into a healthier/healthy-ish dessert category.
+This recipe may not be considered health food (this is a dessert recipe website, after all), but I absolutely will put these indulgent-tasting chocolate peanut butter cookies into a healthier/healthy-ish dessert category.
 Flourless cookies, starting from a base of just natural peanut butter and unsweetened cocoa powder, is absolutely a healthier choice than say, chocolate chip cookies or peanut butter cookies.

 These 7 ingredient cookies taste like thick, incredibly chewy peanut butter brownies.
 Thick, chewy chewy chewy brownies.
 We loved how soft and rich tasting they were and how the centers of the cookies were moist, yet somewhat crumbly.
 A texture lover’s dream cookie, indeed.

-This gluten free cookie recipe is an adaption of my Dark Chocolate Almond Butter Cookies, which came from my Almond Butter Chocolate Chip Cookies, which I adapted from King Arthur’s Flour cookies.
+This gluten free cookie recipe is an adaption of my Dark Chocolate Almond Butter Cookies, which came from my Flourless Almond Butter Cookies, which I adapted from King Arthur’s Flourless cookies.
 See what happens when you find a winning basic cookie recipe?

 There are so many ways to play around with this nut butter based flourless cookie recipe.
 Clearly, I have a little too much fun in the kitchen sometimes.